Tarun-Sri-Sai/Trees/README.md

 ## src

-This directory contains three Java files: `AVLTree.java`, `TreeVisualizer.java`, and `Main.java`.
+This directory contains three Java files: `AVLTree.java` and `TreeVisualizer.java`.
 These files contain the implementation of the AVL tree data structure and an optional visualizer class.

 The `Main.java` file contains the main class and provides an example of how to use the AVL tree implementation.
 The program adds at most 30 3-digit numbers to an AVL tree and prints it to the console.

-## Makefile

-This directory contains a Makefile that can be used to compile and run the program.
-To run the program, run the `make` command.